Note to folks linked here from Erowid: The post “Datura Lady,” about my experience with datura stramonium is the last chapter at the very end of this.

 With Patty gone, I busied myself with school and work.
 I still had to take a few classes to finish my undergraduate degree in painting and I was working part-time painting signs to pay for my education — which was easier in those distant times when rents were low and tuition at California universities was next to nothing.

 I also sold paintings.
 In fact, almost everything I did was bought by someone, albeit for fairly modest prices.
-Starting at the age of eleven when my father took paintings I’d done and hung them at the University, where they sold surprisingly well, painting was a source of both monetary and psychological support.
-To take simple, portable raw materials, canvas and paint, and making something that people would want and even pay for, was immensely satisfying.
+Starting at the age of eleven when my father took paintings I’d done and hung them at the University, where they sold surprisingly well, painting became a source of both monetary and psychological support.
+To take simple portable raw materials, canvas and paint, and make something that people would want and even pay for was immensely satisfying.

 San Francisco, “the city,” was calling me.
 So despite feeling flattered and grateful, I regretfully declined the offer.

 I sometimes wonder what my life might have been if I’d stayed in San Jose and eventually became a professor of art in the painting department.
 Things might have turned out very differently.

 When I traveled to San Francisco to scout out possible places to live I answered an ad for a flat in the Haight Ashbury district.
 Nestled between Golden Gate Park and the surrounding hills, where wisps of fog float up gray streets lined with ornate, once-prosperous Victorian homes standing side by side like faded but still beautiful women, the “Haight” whispered of something subtle and mysterious, stirring in me a delicious sense of hidden possibilities.